godotengine/godot-docs/tutorials/shaders/using_viewport_as_texture.rst

 .. image:: img/viewport_texture_node_tree.webp

-Go into the the MeshInstance3D and make the mesh a SphereMesh
+Go into the MeshInstance3D and make the mesh a SphereMesh

 Setting up the SubViewport
 --------------------------